-Author: Alice Bezjian
+By Alice Bezjian

 Now in its 5th printed edition, Alice Bezjian has long since elevated Middle Eastern cooking to a level of haute cuisine, all the while adapting her easy to follow recipes to the contemporary kitchen.
-The 280 plus pages include family recipes spanning back 70-80 years, along with Bezjian's own creations and favorites from family and friends for over 40 years.
+The 280-plus pages include family recipes spanning back 70-80 years, along with Bezjian's own creations and favorites from family and friends for over 40 years.

 The recipes can easily be executed by a beginner, as they are very simple to follow.
 It would also appeal to the more experienced and sophisticated cook who does a great deal of entertaining.